Ishan Kishan's Celebration Aimed At Mumbai Indians? Former England Player Comments on SRH Star's Century - Cricxtasy

 “For him, sometimes you just need a change.
 You just need a change in environment.
 We talked about how dysfunctional that Mumbai setup was last year.
 And for him to come into this setup and do what he did,” Doull said on the same show.

-Though Vaughan had spoken about it in a metaphorical sense, Kishan revealed that it was meant for his brother and dear ones present at the stadium watching his match-winning performance.
+Vaughan had spoken about it in a metaphorical sense.
+Kishan revealed that it was meant for his brother and dear ones present at the stadium watching his match-winning performance.

 “It was mostly for all the loved ones who were there, who were supporting me throughout those middle phases when I was just doing my hard work.
 So it was a special message and my brother was sitting there.
 He was there for two games so hopefully I made him watch a good innings.
 So I was just happy about it,” Kishan said in the post-match press conference.

-Kishan had a great outing in the most recent Syed Mushtaq Ali Trophy 2024 scoring 161 runs from six innings at a strike rate of 167.
+Kishan had a great outing in the Syed Mushtaq Ali Trophy 2024 scoring 161 runs from six innings at a strike rate of 167.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.